ldijkman/Hey_Electra/ESP32/RandomNerd/readme.md

 # easy just click and browse through your house garage and garden webpages;-)

-Home Assistant, Domoticz NodeRed MQTT Nerds can implement it in their BrainPain Spaghetti machines
+Home Assistant, Domoticz NodeRed MQTT Nerds can implement it in their BrainPain Spaghetti machines (done that, and do not do it again)

 and